 Hetan Kota Oy

 Hetan Kota is at the far end of Hetta, c.
-4km from the downtown area, and provides camping grounds, huts with accommodation space for 43 people in rooms for 1 + 4 people, bookable saunas and other tourism services including a restaurant and coffee area available to skiers passing close by on the ski network and a bookable wilderness cabin.
+4km from the downtown area (on the other side of Hetta from the farm), and provides camping grounds, huts with accommodation space for 43 people in rooms for 1 + 4 people, bookable saunas and other tourism services including a restaurant and coffee area available to skiers passing close by on the ski network.
+They also have a bookable wilderness cabin.

 Paavontalo Holiday Village